Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

     ![Screenshot of the 'dotnet run' output.
 The URL to navigate to is highlighted.
 In the screenshot, the URL is 'http://localhost:5183'.](images/local-site-url.png)

-    **Don't do anything on this website yet.
-Continue to the next step.**

-1. At another command prompt, switch to the `function-app` folder.
-Then, run the Function App with:

-    ```bash
-    func start
-    ```

-Now that you have the website and function app started, create 5-10 orders with the website.
+1. With both the Azure Function and web app running, create 5-10 orders with the website.

 This is what the website will look like when starting out: